- Explain the problems associated with arresting hundreds of thousands of people for drug possession.

 - List any three specific measures that may help deal with the drug problem.

-When it comes to finding solutions for social problems, drug abuse and addiction present a major challenge for our society.
+When it comes to finding solutions for social problems, drug abuse, and addiction present a major challenge for our society.
 People have enthusiastically used drugs since prehistoric times and show no signs of reducing their drug use.
 Many and perhaps most scholars think the legal war on drugs has had little, if any, impact on drug use (Walker, 2011), and many scholars recognize that this war brought with it the many disadvantages cited in the previous section.
-As Kleiman et al. (2011, p. xvi) observe, “Our current drug policies allow avoidable harm by their ineffectiveness and create needless suffering by their excesses.”
+As Kleiman et al. (2011, p. xvi) observes, “Our current drug policies allow avoidable harm by their ineffectiveness and create needless suffering by their excesses.”

 A growing number of people in the political world agree.
-In 2011, the Global Commission on Drug Policy issued a major report on the world’s antidrug efforts.
-The commission comprised nineteen members, including a former United Nations secretary general, a former US secretary of state, a former chair of the US Federal Reserve, and former presidents or prime ministers of Brazil, Colombia, Greece, Mexico, and Switzerland.
+In 2011, the Global Commission on Drug Policy issued a major report on the world’s anti-drug efforts.
+The commission comprised nineteen members, including a former United Nations secretary-general, a former US secretary of state, a former chair of the US Federal Reserve, and former presidents or prime ministers of Brazil, Colombia, Greece, Mexico, and Switzerland.
 The commission’s report called for a drastic rethinking of current drug policy: “The global war on drugs has failed, with devastating consequences for individuals and societies around the world…Fundamental reforms in national and global drug control policies are urgently needed” (Global Commission on Drug Policy, 2011, p.
 3).
 Decriminalization and even legalization of illegal drugs should be seriously considered, the report concluded.

 Given this backdrop, many drug experts question whether our current drug policies make sense.
 They add that the best approach our society could take would be to expand the prevention, treatment, and harm reduction approaches discussed earlier; because drugs will always be with us, our society should do what it can to minimize the many harms that drugs cause.
 Thus drug education prevention and drug treatment programs should be expanded, sterile needles should be made available for drug addicts who inject their drugs, and drug courts should be used for a greater number of drug offenders.

 Beyond these approaches, some experts say marijuana use should be decriminalized and that decriminalization of other drugs should be seriously considered.
 If marijuana were not only decriminalized but also legalized and taxed, it is estimated that this new tax revenue would amount to $8.7 billion annually and that about $8.7 billion annually would also be saved in reduced law enforcement costs, for a total of more than $17 billion in new funds that could be used for drug prevention, drug treatment, and other needs (Kristof, 2010).
 Many Americans agree with these experts: In a 2011 Gallup poll, 50 percent of the public favored legalizing marijuana, while 46 percent opposed legalizing it (Graves, 2011).
-Marijuana legalization receives 50 percent support in new poll.
+Marijuana legalization receives 50 percent support in a new poll.
 Huffington Post.
-Retrieved from http://www.huffingtonpost.com/2011/2010/2017/support-for-marijuana-legalization-at-all-time-high_n_1016461.html?utm_source =DailyBrief&utm_campaign=1101811&utm_medium=email&utm_content=NewsEntry &utm_term=Daily%1016420Brief.
+Retrieved from https://www.huffpost.com/entry/marijuana-legalization-gallup-poll_n_59f0c088e4b0d094a5b6b1ce.

 More generally, these experts say, it makes little sense to arrest more than 1.3 million people each year for drug possession and to put many of them in jail or prison.
 We do not arrest and imprison alcoholics and cigarette smokers; instead we try to offer them various kinds of help, and we should do the same for people who are addicted to other kinds of drugs.
 If arrest and imprisonment must continue, these measures should be reserved for sellers of large quantities of illegal drugs, not for the people who use the drugs or for those who sell only small quantities.
 When low-level drug dealers are imprisoned, they are simply replaced on the street by new dealers.
 Providing low-level dealers with alternative sentencing would reduce the number of imprisoned dealers over time by several hundred thousand annually without making illegal drugs more available.